aru-py/programmer-colemak/README.md

 ### Lite installation
 (`/windows/lite`)

-This method does not modify the registry, but the `ctrl` and `caps lock` keys will not be modified and the keyboard may not work in privileged applications (such as powershell).
+This method does not modify the registry, but the the keyboard may not work in some privileged applications (such as powershell).
 Install by running `prog_ck.ahk` with AutoHotkey.

 ### Full installation